Fragil1ty/amd-opti/bios.md

 ## Advanced BIOS settings?

 Now, sometimes there are hidden BIOS settings within the BIOS itself.
-These settings can be unlocked via: applications or tools such as __GRUB__ or SCEWIN.
+These settings can be unlocked via: applications or tools such as _GRUB_ or _SCEWIN_.
 We will NOT be touching such tools in this guide, I don't believe they are needed on AM5 and they will not net you a positive gaming experience, so in my personal opinion? they aren't needed.
 There are plenty of guides available out there if you are looking for more information on them though.